-Cod with Lemon and Olives is a healthy, low fat and delicious 30 minute meal, and one of my favorites.
-For a simple recipe it’s packed with flavor!
+Cod with Lemon and Olives is a low fat and delicious 30 minute meal, full of healthy omega-3 fatty acids, and one of my favorites.
+For such a simple recipe it’s packed with flavor!

 It’s no surprise that I love seasonal cooking, and January is one of the more complex (and short!) ‘seasons’ of the year.
 Cooking during this time of year can be frustrating and exhilarating at the same time thanks to January’s split personality — it’s a dead-of-the-winter month that also happens to preside over the birth of a new year.
 We want to eat warm and cozy foods, but we also know it offers us a brand new chance at eating better.
 We’re already sick of casseroles, but it’s too early to be thinking about salads… Mother Nature, in her infinite wisdom, brings us beautiful citrus fruits to help us in our quest.
 I think this Mediterranean style Cod with Lemon and Olives satisfies all of our conflicting January cravings to a ‘T’.